NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 # EC2 User data scripts

 ## Introduction
-Those samples provides a way to launch AWS EC2 instances with user data scripts that will create FSXn volume mount it to the instance, while installing all the needed libraries and resources
+Those samples provides a way to launch AWS EC2 instances with user data scripts that will create FSxN volume and LUN, mount it to the instance, while installing all the needed libraries and resources

 ## Set Up